 Hot Water Switch

 Hot water in Greece is often supplied by solar panels – but on cloudy days (or places without solar) it will be necessary to use an electric water heater.
-The hot water switch is usually controlled directly from the main circuit breaker, and don’t be surprised if you’re told to switch it off again before showering.

 Sundays, Greek Holidays and Siesta

 Although Greece is wildly popular as a tourist destination, many of the smaller towns and family shops still abide by old traditions.
-Travelers visiting Greece on Sundays or holidays may find that certain restaurants and shops are closed or open for limited hours.

 Additionally, Greeks have a tradition of afternoon quiet time – called Mesimeri – that is usually observed between the hours of 2 and 5pm.
-Shops close, construction stops and it can suddenly feel very quiet in certain places.
+Stores close, construction stops and it can suddenly feel very quiet in certain places.

 Greek Language